Meetpatil03/weather_app/README.md

 # How to Run the App :
 1. clone the repository on our local Machine with the help of git command (git clone link-of-git-repo).
 2. Open cmd/terminal on your local Machine.
-3. Navigate to the directory in which you have cloned the project. for Example :
+3. Navigate to the directory in which you have cloned the project.<br>
+    for Example : <br>
     i.
-When i opened the Terminal My current directory was : (C:\Users\Meet Patil>) ii. i will Navigate to my folder in which i have cloned the Repo (i have cloned my Repo on desktop inside the MyTask folder so my Command will be) -> cd "Desktop/MyTask/weather_app" iii.
+When i opened the Terminal My current directory was : (C:\Users\Meet Patil>)<br>
+    ii. i will Navigate to my folder in which i have cloned the Repo (i have cloned my Repo on desktop inside the MyTask folder so my Command will be) -> cd "Desktop/MyTask/weather_app"<br>
+    iii.
 Now My current directory will look like this -> C:\Users\Meet Patil\Desktop\MyTask\weather_app> iv.
-Now we will navigate to our flutter app (Please Note Repository folder and flutter app Project name are same i.e weather_app) -> cd weather_app
+Now we will navigate to our flutter app (Please Note Repository folder and flutter app Project name are same i.e weather_app) -> cd weather_app<br>
     v.
-Now we have entered in the root directory of our flutter application (directory will be looking somewhat like this) : C:\Users\Meet Patil\Desktop\MyTask\weather_app\weather_app> vi.
-Now just enter command (Note after type code you need to give full-stop too): code . vii.
-Our flutter application will be opened on the vs code
+Now we have entered in the root directory of our flutter application (directory will be looking somewhat like this) : C:\Users\Meet Patil\Desktop\MyTask\weather_app\weather_app><br>
+    vi.
+Now just enter command (Note after type code you need to give full-stop too): code . <br>
+    vii.
+Our flutter application will be opened on the vs code<br>

 4. Wait for bit till vs code gets settled down, with its own configuration
 5. Now you will be seeing a pop box displayed on the Bottom-Rigth-Corner with a button (run-pub-get/pub-get), press that button so that all the dependencies and packages get installed.